Post-presidency of Jimmy Carter: Second George W. Bush term (2005–2009)

+In April 2007, Speaker of the United States House of Representatives Nancy Pelosi traveled to Syria to open a dialogue with President Bashar al-Assad, a move the Bush administration opposed.
+Carter supported the trip, saying "the best way to help resolve the crisis is to deal with the people who are instrumental in the problem" and that her visit would not prevent the US from speaking to Syria with one voice.
+In a May interview with the Arkansas Democrat-Gazette, he said, "I think as far as the adverse impact on the nation around the world, this administration has been the worst in history," when it comes to foreign affairs.
+Two days after the quote was published, Carter told NBC's Today that the "worst in history" comment was "careless or misinterpreted," and that he "wasn't comparing this administration with other administrations back through history, but just with President Nixon's."
+The day after the "worst in history" comment was published, White House spokesman Tony Fratto said that Carter had become "increasingly irrelevant with these kinds of comments."

+In October 2008, Carter attributed Bush's "atrocious economic policies" as the cause for the subprime mortgage crisis, specifically citing the president's "profligate spending" in addition to massive borrowing and dramatic tax cuts.
+Carter predicted it would "take years to correct what has been done economically", noting that the US had a budget surplus, low inflation and a stable economy before Bush's tenure.

 The Elders

 On July 18, 2007, Carter joined Nelson Mandela in Johannesburg, South Africa, to announce his participation in The Elders, a group of independent global leaders who work together on peace and human rights issues.
 The Elders work globally, on thematic as well as geographically specific subjects.
 The organization's priority issue areas include the Israeli–Palestinian conflict, the Korean Peninsula, Sudan, and South Sudan, sustainable development, and equality for girls and women.

 Carter has been actively involved in the work of The Elders, participating in visits to Cyprus, the Korean Peninsula, and the Middle East, among others In October 2007, Carter toured Darfur with several of the Elders, including Desmond Tutu.
 Sudanese security prevented him from visiting a Darfuri tribal leader, leading to a heated exchange.
 He returned to Sudan with fellow Elder Lakhdar Brahimi in May 2012 as part of The Elders' efforts to encourage the presidents of Sudan and South Sudan to return to negotiations, and highlight the impact of the conflict on civilians.

 In November 2008, President Carter, former UN Secretary General Kofi Annan, and Graça Machel, wife of Nelson Mandela, were stopped from entering Zimbabwe, to inspect the human rights situation, by President Robert Mugabe's government.
 The Elders instead made their assessment from South Africa, meeting with Zimbabwe- and South Africa-based leaders from politics, business, international organisations and civil society in Johannesburg.